 Documentation Guidelines for Psychiatric Disabilities

 Due to the changing nature of psychiatric disabilities, it is essential that the student provide recent and appropriate documentation from a qualified professional.
 Since reasonable accommodations are based upon the current impact of the disability, the documentation must address the individual’s current level of functioning and the need for accommodations.
-The documentation must be a comprehensive diagnostic/clinical evaluation typed on official letterhead and include:
+The documentation must be a comprehensive diagnostic/clinical evaluation typed on official letterhead and must include:

 - Recommendations and rationale for reasonable accommodations